LuxInstruct: A Cross-Lingual Instruction Tuning Dataset For Luxembourgish: Introduction

 \section{Introduction}

-In recent years, instruction tuning has emerged as a crucial technique in the development of Large Language Models (LLMs), significantly enhancing their ability to follow user prompts across a wide range of tasks.
-Fine-tuning on curated instruction–output pairs helps LLMs generalize, respond naturally, and better align with human intent \citep{ouyang2022traininglanguagemodelsfollow}.
+Instruction tuning improves the ability of Large Language Models (LLMs) to follow user prompts by fine-tuning them on curated instruction–output pairs, leading to better generalization and alignment with human intent \citep{ouyang2022traininglanguagemodelsfollow}.
 However, despite its success in high-resource languages, instruction tuning remains a significant challenge for low-resource languages.
 One of the key bottlenecks is the scarcity of high-quality instruction-following datasets in these languages.
 Unlike English, where such resources are abundant, low-resource languages have very few.
 The process of manually creating instruction datasets is labor-intensive and expensive, often requiring native speakers with expertise in both the language and various task domains.
 Consequently, researchers have frequently resorted to machine translation (MT) techniques to generate instruction data for these languages \citep{li2023bactrianxmultilingualreplicableinstructionfollowing, holmstrom-doostmohammadi-2023-making, li-etal-2024-x}.
 However, relying on MT to produce instruction tuning data introduces several complications.
 Translations may fail to capture nuanced meanings, cultural contexts, and idiomatic expressions inherent in the source language, leading to instruction-response pairs that are misaligned or unnatural in the target language \citep{bizzoni-etal-2020-human}.
 This misalignment can adversely affect the performance of LLMs trained on such data \citep{yu-etal-2022-translate}, as they may learn to generate responses that are semantically incorrect or culturally inappropriate.

-A language that exemplifies these challenges is Luxembourgish, a West Germanic language with about 400\,000 speakers in Luxembourg.
+Luxembourgish, a West Germanic language with about 400\,000 speakers in Luxembourg, exemplifies these challenges.
 As a low-resource language, it suffers from a paucity of linguistic data, making it difficult to develop robust LLMs or MT models.